 7) Biscuits & Sausage Gravy

-This is comfort food with zero shame, the sort of thing that makes a grown man lean back in his chair afterward.
+This food is extremely comforting; it will even cause grown men to lean back in their seats after eating it.
 Make fluffy biscuits (or use good store-bought if you’re protecting your sanity) and a peppery sausage gravy that clings to a spoon.
-The key is browning the sausage well so the gravy tastes like something, not like beige wallpaper paste.
-Add a few drops of hot sauce if your family enjoys a little morning drama.
+The trick is to really brown the sausage so the gravy has some flavor and doesn’t just taste like beige wallpaper paste.
+If your family enjoys a little drama in the morning, you can add some hot sauce.

 8) French Toast Casserole